Client results

 But as someone who has practiced law for 20 years, in state AG offices, the Department of Justice, and in-house at federal agencies, I can tell you that the traits that make you a good lawyer are the same traits that, when they’re super heightened, can make this career incredibly hard.
 No matter what environment you work in.

-Switching jobs wasn’t going to fix that.
+Switching jobs didn’t address that.
 This work did.
 And it was so worth it.

 Government Attorney | 20 years of practice